-Benefit from income taxes was zero and \$0.1 million for the three months ended June 30, 2021 and 2020, respectively, and zero and \$0.7 million for the six months ended June 2021 and 2020, respectively.
-Benefit from income taxes for the three and six months ended June 30, 2020, respectively, relates to a reduction in our effective state tax rate and the resulting impact on the deferred tax liabilities from the Warp Drive acquisition.
+Benefit from income taxes was zero and \$0.7 million for the three months ended March 31, 2021 and 2020, respectively.
+Benefit from income taxes for the three months ended March 31, 2020 relates to a reduction in our effective state tax rate and the resulting impact on the deferred tax liabilities from the Warp Drive acquisition.

-On March 27, 2020, the United States enacted the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) as a result of the Coronavirus pandemic, which contains among other things, numerous income tax provisions.
+On March 27, 2020, the United States enacted the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, as a result of the Coronavirus pandemic, which contains among other things, numerous income tax provisions.
 Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-We have evaluated the current legislation and at this time, we do not anticipate the CARES Act to have a material impact on our financial statements.
+We have evaluated the current legislation and at this time, does not anticipate the CARES Act to have a material impact on its financial statements.